jeffpar/pcjs/blog/_posts/2023/2023-10-09-thirty-years-ago-ms-dos-600.md

     Could you both meet with Rick Rashid as early as possible on Monday to get this effort under way as soon as is possible.
 Thanks.

-The next several weeks were probably some of the most stressful weeks I'd experienced at Microsoft.
+The next several weeks were probably some of the most stressful that I'd experienced at Microsoft.
 Looking back, it's amazing to me that with all the critical-path code that was being rewritten at that late date, MS-DOS 6.00 still shipped the following month, in March 1993.